 Preferred solution: Full refund plus coverage for this problem as long as I own it!.

-I didn't like: Quality of products.
+General Motors Cons: Quality of products.